 Any other losses or expenses: Include any other losses or expenses that have resulted from the accident.
 This can include intangible things such as embarrassment, inconvenience, and anxiety.

 Your settlement demand: Calculate the amount of money that would compensate you given what you have claimed, and then increase it considerably (up to twice as much as your calculation) to give you room to negotiate with the insurance adjuster.

 Supporting Documents: Any demand letter you create should always include any supporting documentation that verifies your claims (medical records, bills, police reports, etc.).

-Before sending a demand letter, be sure you understand the basics of injury and accident law.
-You may also consider contacting an experienced personal injury attorney free of charge to discuss your injuries and possible legal action beyond the demand letter.
+This article is intended to help you understand the process of writing a demand letter, but before sending it out, be sure you understand the basics of injury and accident law.
+It also may be a good idea to contact an experienced personal injury attorney -- free of charge -- to discuss your injuries and possible legal action beyond the demand letter.